On linearised and elliptic versions of the Kashiwara-Vergne Lie algebra: Reformulation of the definition of and definition of the linearized Lie algebra

+which is push-constant for the value $c=3$.
+Note that since $(b|x^5)=0$, this polynomial is not strictly push-constant.

-More interesting push-constant polynomials can be obtained from elements $\psi\in\lie{grt}$ by taking the projection of $\psi$ onto the words ending in $y$ and writing this as $by$.
-In this way we obtain for example:
+Interesting strictly push-constant polynomials can be obtained from elements $\psi\in\lie{grt}$ by writing $\psi=x\psi^x+y\psi^y$ and taking $b=\psi^y$.
+In this way we obtain for example the degree 4 polynomial $b$ which is strictly push-constant for the value $c=(b|x^4)=1$:

-The following proposition shows that the divergence condition comes down to requiring that $b^y-b^x$ be push-constant.
+\end{exm} The following proposition shows that the divergence condition comes down to requiring that $b^y-b^x$ be push-constant.

-\begin{prop} ($\!\!$\cite{S1}) Let $b$ be a push-invariant Lie polynomial of homogeneous degree $n$.
+\begin{prop}[$\!\!$\cite{S1}] Let $b\in Ass_2$ be a push-invariant Lie polynomial of homogeneous degree $n$.
 Then $b$ satisfies the divergence condition

 if and only if $b^y-b^x$ is push-constant for the value $nc$.
 Furthermore, if this is the case then